anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Trust handover to the domain is established via the "pinned-domain-certificate" in the voucher.

-In contrast, "proximity" provides a statement, that the pledge was in direct contact with the registrar and was able to verify proof-of-possession of the private key in the context of the TLS handshake.
+In contrast to the above, "proximity" provides a statement, that the pledge was in direct contact with the registrar and was able to verify proof-of-possession of the private key in the context of the TLS handshake.
 The provisionally accepted LDevID(Reg) certificate can be verified after the voucher has been processed by the pledge.
 As the returned voucher includes an additional signature by the registrar, the pledge can also verify that the registrar possesses the corresponding private key.